Shapinsay: Notable buildings

 A more ancient dwelling on Shapinsay is the Iron Age Broch of Burroughston.
 David Balfour arranged for the site to be excavated by the archaeologists George Petrie and Sir William Dryden in 1861.
 The site was neglected after the excavation, slowly filling up with vegetation and rubble before being cleared in 1994.
 Only the interior of this partially buried building has been excavated, allowing visitors to look down into the broch from the surrounding mound.
 The surviving drystone walls rise to about three metres (10 ft) and are more than four metres (13 ft) thick in some places.

 Shapinsay Heritage Centre is located in Balfour's former smithy, along with a craft shop and a cafe.
-The castle's former gatehouse is now the village public house.
+The castle's gatehouse was the village public house, but it has now closed.

 Economy

 In common with the other Orkney islands, Shapinsay is fertile agricultural land, with farms specialising in beef and lamb which export thousands of cattle and sheep annually.
 Shapinsay has an active agricultural association which hosts an annual agricultural show, as well as other regular events.

 The Shapinsay development trust has created a community plan for the island and owns a wind turbine, which was erected in August 2011 after the community voted for its construction.
 According to the development trust, the turbine could earn more than £5 million during its 25-year lifetime.
 In 2022–23 Shapinsay Renewables Ltd., which operates the wind turbine, made a gift aid payment of just under £134,000 to the development trust.
 In both 2022 and 2023 the Development Trust received funding to develop affordable rental housing on the island and in 2023 they also opened a newly refurbished heritage centre and cafe.

 Small businesses on Shapinsay include a jam and chutney manufacturer, which uses traditional methods.
 Balfour Castle was run as a hotel by the family of Captain Tadeusz Zawadzki, a Polish cavalry officer, but is now in use as a private house.
 There is a salmon fish farm off Shapinsay.